 2.2.
 No intent to cause injury

-Recall that for felony charges involving VC 23110b, a prosecutor has to show that a defendant intended to cause great bodily injury.
-A defense, then, is for an accused to show that he/she did not act with this aim.
-But keep in mind that the defendant may still face misdemeanor charges under VC 23110a.
+Recall that for felony charges involving VC 23110b, a prosecutor has to show that you intended to cause great bodily injury.
+A defense, then, is to show that you did not act with this aim.
+Though keep in mind that you may still face misdemeanor charges under VC 23110a.

 2.3.
 Violation of a constitutional right

-Under California law, defendants can always contest charges under this code section by showing that law enforcement violated one of their constitutional rights.
-For example, maybe the police arrested the defendant without probable cause.
-A defendant can attempt to use a violation of his/her rights to get a charge reduced or even dropped altogether.
+Under California law, you can always contest charges under this code section by showing that law enforcement violated one of your constitutional rights.
+For example, maybe the police arrested you without probable cause.
+You can attempt to use a violation of your rights to get a charge reduced or even dropped altogether.